 Sleep apnea is considered a serious medical condition.
 Complications may include:

-People with sleep apnea may also complain of memory problems, morning headaches, mood swings or feelings of depression, a need to urinate frequently at night (nocturia), and impotence.
-Gastroesophageal reflux disease (GERD) may be more prevalent in people with sleep apnea.
+People with sleep apnea may also complain of memory problems, morning headaches, mood swings or feelings of depression, a need to urinate frequently at night (nocturia), and a decreased interest in sex.
 Children with untreated sleep apnea may be hyperactive and may be diagnosed with attention-deficit/hyperactivity disorder (ADHD).

 Preparing for your appointment

-If it's suspected that you have sleep apnea, you're likely to start by seeing your family doctor or a general practitioner.
+If you or your partner suspects that you have sleep apnea, you'll probably first see your primary care doctor.
 However, in some cases when you call to set up an appointment, you may be referred immediately to a sleep specialist.

 Because appointments can be brief, and because there's often a lot of ground to cover, it's a good idea to be well prepared for your appointment.
 Here's some information to help you get ready for your appointment, and what to expect from your doctor.